Is "Computer Arm" the "Tennis Elbow" of the Internet set?

 Plate 3: Flys on curved bench.

-Even without the use of a back-bending bench, our experimental subject could do pull-overs while lying cross-wise on a flat bench to much the same effect (Plate 4).
+Even without the use of a back-bending bench, pull-overs done lying cross-wise on a flat bench have practically the same effect (Plate 4).

 pull-overs